BruceReece/Setting-up-AWS-RDS/README.md

 <h1>Setup Amazon Free Tier RDS MySQL Database Instance (db.t2.micro)</h1>

-RDS – Amazon Rational Database allows you to do experiment for free.
+RDS – Amazon Rational Database allows you to do experiment database environment for free.

 <h2>Reasons for this decision:</h2>
 •	It provides up to 750 hours within available zones.